Star Wars: Knights of the Old Republic (video game): Remake

 In September 2021, Knights of the Old Republic — Remake, a remake, was announced to be in development by Aspyr for Windows and PlayStation 5.
 It will be a timed console exclusive for PlayStation 5 before releasing on other platforms.
 On the remake's development, lead producer Ryan Treadwell wrote, "We’re rebuilding it from the ground up with the latest tech to match the groundbreaking standard of innovation established by the original, all while staying true to its revered story".
 Several individuals who worked on the original game are returning for the remake, such as former BioWare developers and Jennifer Hale (reprising her role of Bastila).
 However, Tom Kane will not be returning due to his retirement for medical reasons.
 John Cygan and Ed Asner will also not return due to their deaths in 2017 and 2021 respectively.
 In August 2022, Saber Interactive's European studios officially took over as leading the development of the game from Aspyr.

-There has been speculation that the remake will actually include parts of both KOTOR 1 and 2, and also establish some of the lore from those games in the official Star Wars canon, something Disney seems keen on as it spins Star Wars off into new books, TV shows, movies, and games.

-The following month, BuzzFeed Newss Kate Aurthur broke the news that Laeta Kalogridis is writing a script for an adaptation the 2003 video game.
-BuzzFeed identifies the project as a "potential trilogy".